rovicmina/PocketPilot/SAMPLE_OVERVIEW.md

 ## Note

 This is a curated sample of the PocketPilot application codebase.
 The full application contains additional features, functionality, and implementation details that are not included in this public sample.

+## License

+All Rights Reserved.
+This repository and its contents are proprietary and confidential.
+No part of this repository may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright holder.